Lockon2000/StatusScraper/docs/lib/internals/utilities/wrappers.md

 - `'ID'`:
     - Type: `int` or `NoneType`
     - Description: This key should hold the component ID if it is no new component.
 Otherwise it should hold `None`.
+- `'description'`:
+    - Type: `string`
+    - Description: This key should hold the description of the component.
+A summirised insight to what it denotes.
 - `'groupName'`:
     - Type: `string` or `NoneType`
     - Description: Holds the name of the group this component belongs to.
 Normally the group to which this component belongs will already have been